- SWING Tutorial

 A single API is to be sufficient to support multiple look and feel.

-API is to model driven so that highest level API is not required to have the data.
+API is to be model driven so that the highest level API is not required to have data.

-API is to use the Java Bean model so that Builder Tools and IDE can provide better services to the developers to use it.
+API is to use the Java Bean model so that Builder Tools and IDE can provide better services to the developers for use.